-SECTION 5.
+SECTION 7.
 In addition to the temporary uses or operational needs expressively stated within this Ordinance, the Director of Community Development, or his designee, may issue a special temporary use permit for a temporary indoor or outdoor use found to be necessary to respond to the current and continuing health, safety, and financial circumstances of the COVID-19 emergency.
 Such uses must serve to increase and improve patron and pedestrian mobility and access to businesses engaging in practices that are conducive to social distancing and other applicable health and safety practices, including complying with the County Public Health Order and all other applicable governmental and agency health and safety requirements.
 Such uses may include temporary use allowances, expanded business hours, drive-through or drop-off/pick-up operations, or other measures if it is shown necessary for business recovery or other pressing need related to the pandemic.

-SECTION 6.
+SECTION 8.
 The City Manager, or his designee, shall create and maintain a master permitting and/or tracking program to help implement this Ordinance.
 Each application shall be reviewed for public safety issues unique to the pedestrian and vehicular needs of the specific location.
 The business or employer must agree to provide to the City a Certificate of Liability insurance naming the City as additional insured.
 Additional conditions may be included prior to the issuance of any permit covered by this Ordinance.

-SECTION 7.
-This Ordinance is effective on the date of its adoption and shall remain in effect until 30 days after expiration or termination of the Local Emergency, or until this Ordinance is modified or revoked by the City Council whichever is sooner.
+SECTION 9.
+This Ordinance is effective on the date of its adoption and shall remain in effect for 90 days thereafter, unless extended by City Council.
 All ordinances or parts of ordinances in conflict herewith are hereby temporarily suspended, effective immediately and in effect through the time the Ordinance is in effect, unless stated otherwise.
 After the expiration of the Ordinance, the provisional business relief measures shall be deemed expired and of no further force or effect.
 All rights and obligations under this Ordinance shall be concluded.

-SECTION 8.
+SECTION 10.
 During the effective period of the Ordinance, businesses and employers have a right to undertake and complete the development and use of property or utilize any and all business relief measures, or portions thereof.
 All temporary modifications must comply with all other state and local laws, including encroachment, building, grading, fire, and health code requirements, the California Disabled Persons Act, the State Shelter Order, and the County Health Order.

-SECTION 9.
+SECTION 11.
 No Property Rights Conferred.
 Use or development of a temporary modification does not confer a property interest, vested right, or entitlement to continue through the Ordinance's effective period or receive a future entitlement for use of the temporary modification.
 These business relief measures shall not be extended by any amendments or modifications unless expressly provided by the City Council.
 Upon the Ordinance's expiration, the City Council's policy shall revert to the zoning ordinance as written and all temporary displays and physical improvements authorized by this Ordinance shall be removed immediately, at the expense of the business or employer.
 Temporary modifications must either be restored to their prior condition or the applicant must apply for and diligently pursue retention of these modifications on a permanent basis.